<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=3500553&amp;fmt=gif">

 1. Outsource Reporting Requirements: Employers can outsource the preparation and filing of this report to companies like OutSolve.
 Our experts take your data and accurately complete and submit this report, ensuring everything follows state regulations.

 It is important for California employers to file accurate and timely reports.
-Let OutSolve help take this yearly burden off your list - contact us today by clicking the button below.
-We have specific expertise in the nuances of preparing and filing this report and our consultants will ensure error-free report submissions.
+Let OutSolve do this work for you.
+We know the nuances of preparing and filing this report, and our consultants will ensure error-free report submissions.

 Click here to get help with preparing and filing your California Pay Data Report.